-Joined in 2019, from Husqvarna Grou where she was Senior Vice President Brand.
-Has over 20 years of experience
+Joined in 2019, from Husqvarna Group where she was Senior Vice President of Brand.
+Has over 20 years of experience in leading consumer and IT brands.

-Mikael Björklund
+Mikael Björklund Digital

 Joined in 2020 from Filippa K where he was Chief Operating Officer.
 Has over 13 years of business development and digital marketing experience.